 Medication side effects

-Taste disorders and fatigue are among the side effects of many commonly prescribed medications.
-According to 2019 research, the information about 282 (17%) of the 1,645 drugs registered in the study’s database mentioned dysgeusia.
+Taste disorders and fatigue are among the side effects of various medications.
+According to

 Some medications that may cause a metallic taste and fatigue include: